AXI4MLIR/axi4mlir/guides/using-axi4mlir.md

 }
 ```

-Which during AXI4MLIR transformations may take the following form:
+Which may take the following form during AXI4MLIR transformations:

 ```mlir
 matmul_trait = {